Get a free, no obligation personal loan quote with rates as low as 9.99%

 Additional Laws Concerning Payday Loans

-The majority of provinces in Canada have in recent years passed some form of payday loan legislation.
-Again this depends on the province you live in but most payday lenders are required to adhere to at least some version of the following rules:
+Over recent years, many provinces in Canada have passed some form of payday loan legislation.
+Depending on the province you live in, most payday lenders are required to adhere to at least some version of the following rules.
+In Canada, payday lenders must:

 • Have a business license from the government of the province they operate in.